 - Protects babies against gastroenteritis and diarrhoea, ear and chest infections, allergies, diabetes and other medical conditions.

-- Reduces the risk of Sudden Infant Death Syndrome (SIDS).
+- Reduces the risk of Sudden Unexpected Death in Infancy (SUDI) including Sudden Infant Death Syndrome (SIDS).

 - It reduces the risk of bleeding after the birth.